 Though many cities in Thailand continue to be modernized with things like urban decor, everywhere visitors look will have bits and pieces of Thailand’s interesting and ancient culture somehow intertwined.
 Cities like Sukhothai hold their ground in terms of modernization, as they are still home to many ancient ruins dating back to the Siamese Kingdom in 1238.
 Its history is also found in Thailand’s many art forms, like traditional Thai dancing or Thai puppetry performances.

 Bangkok gets a section all its own, as the capital is hands down one of the main reasons to visit the country.
-Over eight million people reside in the city, many of whom are expats.
+Over eight million people reside in the city, many of whom are foreigners who have made Bangkok home.
 It seems as though once someone visits the capital long enough, they never want to leave.
-Bangkok is often the first stop on traveler’s itineraries before heading to Southeast Asia, and it is usually not their favorite city.
+Bangkok is often the first stop on traveler’s itineraries before heading around Southeast Asia, and it’s usually not their favorite city.
 The capital is crowded and can be overwhelming, leaving many travelers less than impressed.
 Those who get off the beaten path, however, will find Bangkok is a city full of surprises, with seemingly every top thing to see and do available.
 Temples, red light districts, sky bars, museums, art galleries, parks: you name it, the city is sure to have it.

 Thailand’s geography is certainly impressive, with every province across the country having some unique geographical feature worth exploring.
-The country’s most impressive natural feature is surely its beaches, however, with over 1,500 miles of coastline to choose from.
-Though there are a fair share of beaches that have been overrun with sun soaking tourists, there are a number incredible stretches of sand that remain quiet, secluded, and stunning.
+However, the country’s most impressive natural feature is surely its beaches, with over 1,500 miles of coastline to choose from.
+Though there are a fair share of beaches that have been overrun with sun soaking tourists, there are many incredible stretches of sand that remain quiet, secluded and stunning.
 Some of these beaches include Freedom Beach in Phuket and Sunset Beach on the island of Koh Kradan.

 Recent years have proved to be busy ones for backpackers, as the number of travelers to Southeast Asian countries has grown exponentially.
-Between 2010 and 2015, Thailand saw an 87 percent increase in international arrivals alone, many of whom carry nothing but a backpack with them.
+Between 2010 and 2015, Thailand saw an 87 percent increase in international arrivals alone, many of whom are backpackers.
 These budget-friendly travelers tend to travel in groups they meet along the way, which makes Thailand such an opportune destination for them because there are so many.
-Affordable hostels can be found in almost all of the major cities (and some quieter ones too), making it easy to meet fellow backpackers and explore Thailand together.
+Affordable hostels can be found in almost all of the major cities – and some quieter ones, too – making it easy to meet fellow backpackers and explore Thailand together.